alexa-gunning/accentureCourseDataAnalytics/README.md

 - Data Cleaning & Modeling (in Excel)
 - Data Visualization & Storytelling (using PowerPoint and Excel visuals)
 - Present to the Client

+The Reactions.xlsx file has the final data I used for this course.